tvdboom/ATOM/docs_sources/api/ATOM/atomregressor.md

 <tr>
 <td><a href="#shrink">shrink</a></td>
-<td>Converts the dataset's columns to the smallest possible dtype.</td>
+<td>Converts the columns to the smallest possible matching dtype.</td>
 </tr>

 <tr>